Calverton, Nottinghamshire: The nineteenth century

-Although the village is estimated to have had about two hundred knitting frames at the beginning of the nineteenth century, it seems to have escaped the worst of the local Luddite disturbances of 1811–12.
+Although the village is estimated to have had about two hundred knitting frames at the beginning of the 19th century, it seems to have escaped the worst of the local Luddite disturbances of 1811–12.
 Because the Luddite rioters only broke the frames of those owners that had lowered men's wages, it may be that none had been reduced in Calverton.
-A spirit of radicalism did exist however as Calverton was one of eleven Nottinghamshire villages (which also included Woodborough, Oxton and Lambley) that presented petitions to parliament in 1817 demanding electoral reform.
+A spirit of radicalism did exist however as Calverton was one of eleven Nottinghamshire villages (which also included Woodborough, Oxton and Lambley) that presented petitions to Parliament in 1817 demanding electoral reform.
 The petitioners wished (in a foreshadowing of later Chartist demands), for annual elections of representatives chosen by 'all men who have attained the age of twenty-one... seeing that all men pay Taxes, and all men have lives and liberties to protect'.
 At the time only male owners of property worth at least forty shillings per year in rent were allowed to vote.
 Limited electoral reform was not to come until 1832. (q.v.)

 By the time the first county directory was published in 1832, Calverton had grown to a "considerable village" of 1,196 persons, of whom 270 were engaged in manufacturing, of one sort or another, forty-seven in retail and handicrafts and only thirty-seven were primarily employed as agricultural labourers.
 It was not therefore a traditional English agricultural village, but one in which cottage industries, such as the making of hosiery, dominated.
 William White's directory claimed nearly three hundred stocking frames were in use at the time.

 Calverton's principal resident was Lady Katherine Sherbrooke (1783–1856), the widow of Sir John Coape Sherbrooke (1764–1830) who had been Governor General of British North America and who had retired to live at Calverton Hall.
 Other residents included five shoemakers, four hosiery manufacturers, four shopkeepers, three butchers as well as blacksmiths, frame-smiths and tailors.

 The 1832 directory lists two pubs, the Admiral Rodney and the White Lion, as well as three beerhouses, perhaps recently opened as a result of the Beerhouse Act 1830.
 The Gleaner (sic) public house was not to make its first appearance, in a directory, until 1876.
 Its application, as a beerhouse (together with the Forest Tavern), for a spirit licence having been refused in 1861.